ttsim-dev/ttsim/docs/geps/gep-02.md

 - Because groups of individuals are not necessarily nested (e.g., joint taxation during separation phase but living in different households), they cannot be sorted in general.
-In case users know their data allows sorting on all groups (i.e., all groups have a nesting structure), they will be able to provide a `data_is_sorted` flag, which defaults to `False`.

 - The core of GETTSIM works with a collection of 1-d arrays, all of which have the same length as the number of individuals.

   These arrays form the nodes of its DAG computation engine (see {ref}`GEP 4 <gep-4>`).

-- GETTSIM returns an object of the same type and with the same identifiers that was passed by the user.
+- GETTSIM returns an object of the same type and with the same row identifiers that was passed by the user.

 (gep-2-aggregation-functions)=